 Meals: Breakfast, lunch and dinner.

 6:30 a.m.
 Breakfast at the Refuge.
 7:30 a.m.
 Garden Walk.
 Nearby, 4 km from the shelter you can see a Garden located in an area of peatland ecosystem where grasses and shrubs predomínate.
-This place is influenced by floods throughout the year.
-The Garden owes its name to the colors and shapes of their plants because they resemble a natural garden, from here we can see the beautiful hill Tararía, which has a very different vegetation and rarely can be observed in other zones of the country.
+Also, this place is influenced by floods throughout the year.
+The Garden owes its name to the colors and shapes of their plants because they resemble a natural garden, from here we can see the beautiful hill Tararía, which has a very different vegetation, and people cannot see it in other zones of the country.
 Lunch pick nic in the Garden.
 In the afternoon, we can go for a walk nearby the trails to observe quetzals or enjoy the tranquility of this wonderful forest.
 Dinner and overnight at the Refuge.

 Meals: Breakfast, lunch and dinner.